STATEMENT OF PURPOSE

 UUU MINISTRY TEAMS

-Climate Action Ministry Team is committed to creating a world in which all people share reverence, gratitude, and care for the living Earth.
+Climate Action Committee is committed to creating a world in which all people share reverence, gratitude, and care for the living Earth.
 Nationally, our team supports the implementation of the Climate Leadership and Community Protection Act and the passing of the Climate and Community Investment Act.

 UUU is a member of this is statewide UU justice advocacy network that works to gather the collective power and energy of UU’s across New York to advocate for our values in the state we call home.
 NYUUJ.org